lsds/KungFu/docs/index.rst

 TensorFlow 2 supports eager execution for the ease of building dynamic models.
 The core of the eager execution is the ``tf.GradientTape``.
-To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in any KungFu distributed optimizer, and use ``broadcast_variables`` to broadcast global variables at the end of the first step of training.
+To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in a KungFu distributed optimizer, and use ``broadcast_variables`` to broadcast global variables at the end of the first step of training.